ValldHebron-Bioinformatics/minMutFinder/minMutFinder-nf/docs/README.md

 ### Future Improvements:
 - Support for user-provided VCF files along with SAM/BAM files, skipping the initial quality control, mapping, and variant calling steps.
+- Currently, **minMutFinder** has been tested with viral datasets.
+Future developments will expand its capabilities to handle bacterial datasets and larger organisms.
+There are also plans to explore its potential in oncologic research for cancer datasets.

 ---